Reflux suppressant

 A reflux suppressant is any one of a number of drugs used to combat oesophageal reflux.
 Commonly, following ingestion a 'raft' of alginic acid is created, floating on the stomach contents by carbon dioxide released by the drug.
 This forms a mechanical barrier to further reflux.
 Some preparations also contain antacids to protect the oesophagus.
+Alginate-based reflux suppressants relieve heartburn or regurgitation symptoms in about 60–70% of patients.

 Reflux can also be coincidentally reduced by the motility stimulants and antidopaminergics.